ellyess/PyVWF/README.md

 - the hub height $h$;
 - the surface roughness $z_{0}$.

-Bias correction is applied on wind speeds from the reanalysis data as we assume this is where the error comes from rather than the conversion to power.
+Bias correction is applied on wind speeds from the reanalysis data as we assume this is where the error comes from rather than the power conversion.
 Wind speeds are corrected using the following scheme adapted from [@staffell2016]:

 $$ w_{corrected} = \alpha w_{original} + \beta. $$

 ## Installation:
 * Clone the repository from Github:
-  * Using command line:
+  * Using command-line:
   `git clone https://github.com/EllyessB/PyVWF.git`
   * Downloading the repository as a .zip
-* Installing all the requirements by using command line:
+* Installing all the requirements by using command-line:
  `pip install -r requirement.txt`